 8. Treat Just Like You’d Like To Be Treated.

 Kindness, courtesy, and politeness are the three basics that you need to get right in treating your employees.
 Avoid name-calling, condescending, dictating, or insulting them for sharing their ideas.
-Yelling or raising your voice to employees shows a lack of respect.
-Show them the right way to do the work.
+Raising voice to your employees show a lack of respect.
+You should help them with the right way to do the work.

 A complete guide to employee engagement